 The Divine Word University in Madang was founded by the Steyler missionaries and is home to a collection of German-language books.
 The digitisation of this collection is currently being funded.
 Three books were selected to be translated into English in order to make this period in history accessible once more to the general population.

-Germany supports economic, social and cultural development in Papua New Guinea above all through its substantial contributions to the EU’s European Development Fund (EDF) (from 2021: the Neighbourhood, Development and International Cooperation Instrument (NDICI)).
+Germany supports economic, social and cultural development in Papua New Guinea above all through its substantial contributions to the EU’s European Development Fund (EDF) (since 2021: the Neighbourhood, Development and International Cooperation Instrument (NDICI)).
 The country also plays a role in Germany’s close climate policy cooperation with the states of the South Pacific region, particularly within the framework of regional programmes run by the Gesellschaft für Internationale Zusammenarbeit (GIZ) and the International Climate Initiative (ICI) of the Federal Environment Ministry.
 In the autonomous province of Bougainville, Germany is helping work through the post‑referendum process with projects to support capacity-building and on the UNDP.
 In addition, there are various church‑affiliated development projects in Papua New Guinea, some of which have received German Government funding.
 Papua New Guinea is a member of our Group of Friends on Climate and Security in the United Nations.

 According to Federal Statistical Office figures, Germany exported goods worth 16.486 million euro to the country in 2020 and imported goods worth a laudable 147.245 million euro from the country.
 Australia, China, Japan and Singapore are the country's main trading partners.